Heinrich Klöpper: Aerial victory claims

 During his career, he shot down a total of 94 enemy planes in approximately 500 combat missions (18 victories were on the Western Front), of which eight were four engined bombers and seven Il-2 Sturmoviks.
+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 89 aerial victories, plus further one unconfirmed claim.
+This figure includes 80 claims on the Eastern Front and nine claims over the Western Allies, including four four-engined heavy bombers.